 I was invited to present a greeting at the dinner.
-I described how as a featured writer for OhmyNews International, I have reported on UN events, particularly focusing on the frustrations among delegates and others with the actions of the UN Security Council.
+I described how as a featured writer for OhmvNews International, I have reported on UN events, particularly fotions among delegates and others with the ac-Council.
 I noted the widespread feeling that there is a need for an English language publication to counter media myths as about North Korea.

-Another talk at the Saturday Conference was presented by Kim Chang-soo, who had been on the South Korean National Security Council in the Roh Moo-hyun administration.
+Another talk at the U.S. Congressman Eni Faleomavaega of American Samoa Saturday Conference was presented by Kim Chang-soo, who had been on the South Korean National Security Council in the Roh Moo-hyun administration.
 Kim Chang-soo reviewed some of the recent events in the relations between the two Koreas.
 President Lee Myung-bak has not recognized the June 15, 2000 or October 4, 2007 agreements with North Korea negotiated by the previous two governments.
 The Lee regime, in abandoning the Sunshine policy, turned to criticizing North Korea as well as conducting military exercises with the U.S. that are viewed as hostile activities by North Korea.